- ‘Gay Jeans’ that fade into rainbow-colored denim created

 There were reports Wednesday that Anthony’s representatives had let the Nuggets know that the 26-year-old forward was interested in playing for the Chicago Bulls.
 Houston and the Knicks also have been mentioned in trade talks involving Anthony.

+The deal between the Nets, Nuggets and Detroit Pistons was huge in name power and the number of players.
 New Jersey had offered to ship six players and at least two first-round draft picks to Denver in a three-team deal that would have sent Anthony to the Nets along with former Pistons teammates Chauncey Billups and Richard Hamilton.

 Celebrity deaths in 2014